 We can see that we have used reflexives in the following examples.

-We can use these in singular as well as plural form.
+We can use these in the singular as well as a plural form.

 Singular Number Plural Number I educate myself.
 We educate ourselves.
 You educate yourself.
 You educate yourselves.
 He educates himself.
 They educate themselves.
 She educates himself.
 They educate themselves.
 It educates himself.
 They educate themselves.

-Singular personal pronouns are with addition of -self and plural personal pronouns are with addition of –selves and these are called compound personal Pronouns.
+Singular personal pronouns are with the addition of -self and plural personal pronouns are with the addition of –selves and these are called compound Personal Pronouns.